 The NEET UG 2025 counselling is an important aspect of candidates who want to get a seat in undergraduate medical programs such as MBBS, BDS, BSc Nursing, and AYUSH.
 Medical Counselling Committee (MCC) conducts it in 15 per cent All India Quota (AIQ) seats, and respective state bodies conduct it in 85 per cent state quota seats.
 The counselling process is step by step:

-1. Registration: Before the candidate is able to download the application form, he should first pass through the registration process at the official MCC web site (mcc.nic.in).
+1. Registration: Before the candidate can download the application form, he should first pass through the registration process at the official MCC web site (mcc.nic.in).
 This procedure involves the insertion of personal information, NEET UG 2025 roll number, and the formation of an account password, which will be used at subsequent successful log-in channels.
 After filling the form, the candidates are allowed to move on.

-3. Seat Allotment: Seat allocation is done on the basis of NEET ranking, categories and preferences and availability of seats.
-Allotment is done and their results are posted online and they are then seated.
+3. Seat Allotment: Seat allocation is done based on NEET ranking, categories and preferences and availability of seats.
+Allotment is done, and their results are posted online and they are then seated.

-4. Document Verification: Once seat allocation is done, one is to reach the college to which he/she is allotted and verify his documents.
-The most important documents that are needed are NEET UG score card, Class 10,12 marks sheets, category certificate (when applicable), identity proof, passport size photographs.
+4. Document Verification: Once seat allocation is done, one is to reach the college to which he/she is allotted and verify their documents.
+The most important documents that are needed are NEET UG score card, Class 10,12 marks sheets, category certificate (when applicable), identity proof, and passport size photographs.

 6. Counselling Rounds: The counselling will be done in successive rounds